Tags

 Oh, and here’s one that many people forget: make it easy for them to upgrade and add more seats too.
 They shouldn’t have to go through five people and a long back-and-forth process just to spend more money with you!

-There are tools that you can use to analyze how long people are spending on certain pages of your website or parts of the app, which features they’re engaging with, and so on.
+There are tools that you can use to analyse how long people are spending on certain pages of your website or parts of the app, which features they’re engaging with, and so on.
 Those are a great starting point if you’re looking at your in-app customer experience.

 Social media